Outsourcing: Turkey overview

 This Q&A guide gives a high-level overview of legal and regulatory requirements on different types of outsourcing; commonly used legal structures; procurement processes; and formalities required for transferring or leasing assets.
 The article also contains a guide to transferring employees; structuring employee arrangements (including any notice, information and consultation obligations); and calculating redundancy pay.
 It also covers data protection issues; customer remedies and protections; and the tax issues arising on an outsourcing.

 To compare answers across multiple jurisdictions, visit the Outsourcing Country Q&A tool.
-This article is part of the multi-jurisdictional guide to outsourcing.
-For a full list of contents, please visit www.practicallaw.com/outsourcing-mjg.
+This article is part of the global guide to outsourcing.
+For a full list of contents, please visit www.practicallaw.com/outsourcing-guide.

 Regulation and requirements